 To arrive at a settlement, both the defendant and the plaintiff will come up with rough estimates of what they think the case is worth.
 The plaintiff’s insurance will likely be the one paying the settlement rather than the plaintiff themselves.

 Once both sides have rough estimates, they’ll start sending demand letters back and forth.
+(See: How To Write an Effective Personal Injury Demand Letter.)
 Depending on how strong the plaintiff’s case is, the amount each side finds acceptable may increase or decrease.
 If the plaintiff is likely to win at trial, the defendant may choose to accept a higher settlement offer.
 If the plaintiff’s chances at trial are neutral, they may, in turn, be willing to accept a somewhat lower settlement.

 Once either side makes an offer that is acceptable to the other, both sides will sign a settlement agreement.
 The plaintiff will also sign a release giving up all future right to pursue a lawsuit against the plaintiff.